ar5had/ES6-notes/README.md

   }
   // The only way to create prototype data properties is by
   // modifying the prototype outside of the declaration.
-  // WILL BE ADDED TO PROTOTYPE OBJECT Dog.prototype.animalType = "mammals";
+  // WILL BE ADDED TO PROTOTYPE OBJECT...
+  Dog.prototype.animalType = "mammals";

   // Enumerable prototype methods can also be added
-  // WILL BE ADDED TO PROTOTYPE OBJECT Dog.prototype.sniff = function() { return "sniffin!!";};
+  // WILL BE ADDED TO PROTOTYPE OBJECT
+  // Enumerable prototype method
+  Dog.prototype.sniff = function() { return "sniffin!!";};

   // Immutable properties can be added with defineProperty.